zjlywjh001/chatgpt-telegram-bot/README.md

 ### Start the server

-> **Note** This bot uses a [browser-based ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api), please make sure you have Node.js >= 18 and a Chromium-based browser installed.
+> **Note** This bot uses a [browser-based ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api), please make sure you have Node.js >= 18 <del> and a Chromium-based browser installed.</del->

 To get started, follow these steps:

 1. Make a copy of the file `.env.example` and rename it as `.env`.
-2. In the `.env` file, enter your OpenAI account information and Telegram bot token.
+-2.
+In the `.env` file, enter your OpenAI account information and Telegram bot token.
 Set `IS_GOOGLE_LOGIN` to `true` if you're using Google auth.
 3. Specify the ID of the users and groups who are permitted to use this bot.
 Separate multiple IDs with commas (`,`).
 Note that all members of the specified groups will have access to the bot inside the group. **If you leave these options empty, every person and group will be able to use the bot.**
-4. If the browser is not installed in the default location, specify its executable path.
+-4.
+If the browser is not installed in the default location, specify its executable path.
 You can also specify proxy settings, if needed.
-5. Specify the `NOPECHA_KEY` or `CAPTCHA_TOKEN` if you're using the corresponding CAPTCHA solver.
+-5.
+Specify the `NOPECHA_KEY` or `CAPTCHA_TOKEN` if you're using the corresponding CAPTCHA solver.
 6. You can also specify the command to invoke the bot in group chats.
 The default command is `/chat`.
-7. Set `IS_PRO_ACCOUNT` to `true` if you're using a premium / pro / paid account.
+-7.
+Set `IS_PRO_ACCOUNT` to `true` if you're using a premium / pro / paid account.
+8. Specify the `OPENAI_API_KEY` of your openai platform account.

 Then you can start the bot with: